 I recently read a blog about a young girl who used to hate her natural curly hair and ended up having her hair straightened, which eventually destroyed her scalp and the natural moisture of her hair.
-Well, honestly, just like this girl, I also fell victim of the straight hair trend here in the Philippines.
+Well, honestly, just like this girl, I also fell victim to the straight hair trend here in the Philippines.

 You see, the beauty standard in our country is white skin and straight hair.
 Curly hair was never regarded as beautiful.
 In fact, you will likely be bullied if you have curly hair.
 I remember that when I was young, my hair was called a bird’s nest, because it was untidy and, well, it really looks like a bird’s nest on my head.
-Because of this, I started detesting my curls at a young age and vowed to have it straightened once I grow up.
+Because of this, I started detesting my curls at a young age and vowed to have my hair straightened once I grew up.